Ramsden Governing Body

 Four co-opted governors

 The standard term of office for a governor is four years and the Chair and Vice Chair are elected by the Full Governing Body (FGB) for two years.
 As well as the FGB, much of the work is carried out by committees, e.g. Finance Committee, Pupil Progress and Strategy Committee.
-Any governor can be contacted through the school office.
+Any governor can be contacted and minutes from governor meetings can be viewed through the school office.

 There are no relevant business and pecuniary interests related to the Governing Body.